France in the long nineteenth century: Thermidorian Reaction (1794–1795)

-On July 27, 1794, the French people revolted against the excesses of the Reign of Terror in what became known as the Thermidorian Reaction.
-It resulted in moderate Convention members deposing Robespierre and several other leading members of the Committee of Public Safety.
-All of them were beheaded without trial.
-With that, the extreme, radical phase of the Revolution ended.
-The Convention approved the new Constitution of the Year III on August 17, 1795.
-A plebiscite ratified it in September and it took effect on September 26, 1795.
+On 27 July 1794 (9 Thermidor Year II), a coalition of deputies in the National Convention turned against the leading members of the Committee of Public Safety, most notably Robespierre, who had come to personify the excesses of the Reign of Terror.
+Supported by factions within the Convention opposed to further purges and by officials concerned for their own safety, the coup resulted in the arrest of Robespierre, Louis Antoine de Saint-Just, Georges Couthon, and their associates.
+They were executed without trial the following day.
+The fall of Robespierre marked the end of Jacobin dominance and the radical phase of the French Revolution.

+In its aftermath, the Convention dismantled many institutions associated with the Terror and relaxed political repression.
+In the months that followed, reprisals against former Jacobins and sans-culottes occurred in what became known as the First White Terror.
+On 17 August 1795, the Convention adopted the Constitution of the Year III, which was ratified by plebiscite in September and came into effect on 26 September.

 Directory (1795–1799)

 The new constitution installed the Directoire and created France's bicameral legislature.
 It was markedly more conservative, dominated by the bourgeoise, and sought to restore order and exclude the sans-culottes and other members of the lower classes from political life.

 By 1795, the French had once again conquered the Austrian Netherlands and the left bank of the Rhine, annexing them directly into France.
 The Dutch Republic and Spain were both defeated and made into French satellites.
-At sea however, the French navy proved no match for the British, and was badly beaten off the coast of Ireland in June 1794.
+At sea however, the French navy proved no match for the British, and was badly beaten off the coast of Ireland in the Glorious First of June.

 Napoleon Bonaparte was given command of an army in 1796 that was to invade Italy.
 The young general defeated the Austrian and Sardinian forces and he negotiated the Treaty of Campo Formio without the input of the Directory.
 The French annexation of the Austrian Netherlands and the left bank of the Rhine was recognized, as were the satellite republics they created in northern Italy.

 Although the War of the First Coalition ended in 1797, a second coalition was formed in May 1798 when France invaded the Swiss Confederation, the Kingdom of Naples, and the Papal States.
-Napoleon convinced the Directory to approve an expedition to Egypt, with the purpose of cutting off Britain's supply route to India.
+Napoleon convinced the Directory to approve an expedition to Egypt, with the purpose of cutting off Britain's access to India.
 He got approval for this, and set off in May 1798 for Egypt with 40,000 men.
-But the expedition foundered when the British fleet of Horatio Nelson caught and destroyed most of the French ships in the Battle of the Nile.
+But the expedition foundered when the British fleet of Horatio Nelson caught and destroyed most of the French navy that had accompanied Napoleon in the Battle of the Nile.
 The army had no way to return to France and faced the hostility of the Ottoman Empire.